sk33lz/bootstrap-html5-soundboard/README.md

 2. Unpack the archive to your web server or local machine.

-3. Add images in .png or .jpg format that are 138px Wide and 120px High to the `img` folder for the best results.
+3. Add images in .png format that are 138px Wide and 120px High to the `img` folder for the best results.

-4. Add audio files in HTML5 <audio> tag compatible formats like .mp3, .m4a, .ogg, or .wav format to the `audio` folder.
+4. Add audio files in HTML5 `<audio>` tag compatible formats like .mp3, .m4a, .ogg, or .wav format to the `audio` folder.

 5. Esure that the audio file and image files are the same name.